-Next symposium: March 22-23, 2018
+Next symposium: March 21-22, 2019

 Location: MSU Main Library

-Digital Humanities at Michigan State University is proud to extend its symposium series on Global DH into its third year.
+Digital Humanities at Michigan State University is proud to extend its symposium series on Global DH into its fourth year.
 Digital humanities scholarship continues to be driven by work at the intersections of a range of distinct disciplines and an ethical commitment to preserve and broaden access to cultural materials.
 The most engaged global DH scholarship, that which MSU champions, values digital tools that enhance the capacity of scholarly critique to reflect a broad range of literary, historical, new media, and cultural positions, and diverse ways of valuing cultural production and knowledge work.
 Particularly valuable are strategies in which the digital form manifests a critical perspective on the digital content and the position of the researcher to their material.

 With the growth of the digital humanities, particularly in under-resourced and underrepresented areas, a number of complex issues surface, including, among others, questions of ownership, cultural theft, virtual exploitation, digital rights, endangered data, and the digital divide.
-We view the 2018 symposium as an opportunity to broaden the conversation about these issues.
+We view the 2019 symposium as an opportunity to broaden the conversation about these issues.
 Scholarship that works across borders with foci on transnational partnerships and globally accessible data is especially welcome.